pbrdmn/brd.mn/src/articles/good-mentors-make-good-managers/index.md

 I'm sure there are many ways to do this, finding mentors, professional career coaches, and the like, but I wasn't happy in my current job and decided to look for a new role where I could understand how to better navigate the career journey of a Software Engineer.

+About this time the "10x Engineer" memes were circulating and I thought that the best way I could think of to become a 10x engineer would be to support 10 other engineers in their work.

-For me, I had begun considering engineering management, but I had no idea what I needed to do to get there.
+This lead me to begin considering engineering management, but I had no idea what I needed to do to get there.

 ---